-Malapai rock permits are available for $25.00 for up to five tons and are good for 90 days .
-Permits can be obtained at the Coconino National Forest Supervisor's Office at 1824 S. Thompson St. in Flagstaff, Ariz.
+Malapai rock permits are available for $25.00 for up to five tons and are good for 90 days.
+Permits can be obtained at the Coconino NF Supervisor's Office at 1824 S. Thompson St. in Flagstaff, Ariz.
 (8 a.m. - 4 p.m.) or the Flagstaff Ranger Station on Hwy 89, Flagstaff, Ariz.
 (8 a.m. - 4 p.m.).
-We have several designated areas for collection off I-17 and also off of Hwy 180.
-Malapai rock is really nice for landscaping.
+We have several designated areas for collection off I-17 and off Hwy 180.
+Maps is provided with the permit.

-Red cinders (volcanic ash) permits are available for $21.00 for up to 35 yards.
-After purchasing the permit, the permit is good for 90 days.
+Red cinders (volcanic ash) permits are available for $21.00 for up to 35 yards and are good for 90 days.
 The cinder loading area is near Sheep Springs on the Flagstaff Ranger District.
-Purchase the permits at the Supervisor's Office located at 1824 S. Thompson St. in Flagstaff, Ariz.
+Purchase the permits at the at the Coconino NF Supervisor's Office at 1824 S. Thompson St. in Flagstaff, Ariz.
 (8 a.m. - 4 p.m.) or the Flagstaff Ranger Station on Hwy 89, Flagstaff, Ariz.
 (8 a.m. - 4 p.m.)

 Available from the Red Rock District: Landscape Red Rock at $15 for 3 tons.
 Landscape river rock or sand is $15 for 7.5 tons.

 For more information on these personal use permits, call the Red Rock District Office at 928-203-7500.